 Who should NOT get a flu vaccination?

 There are some people who should NOT be vaccinated without first consulting a physician.
-These include:

 Why should people get vaccinated against the flu?

 Getting a flu vaccination each year is the single best way to prevent the flu.